Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 High magnesium intake may cause sedation.
 If someone takes both magnesium and melatonin, separating them may help identify the cause.

-Learn more about how magnesium may affect cognitive clarity in this guide on Magnesium and brain fog.
+Learn more about how magnesium may affect cognitive clarity in our guide on Magnesium and brain fog.

 Medication Interactions